Stellar cycle variability in Mount Wilson stars and dynamo models: Rotation rate and dynamo number dependency: Observation Data and Analysis

 In the Appendix, we provide the list of properties for all the stars considered in our analysis, along with the number of full and partial cycles for each of them.
 To compute the cycle period of any star, we follow the same procedure as GK19.
 First, we take an yearly bin of the raw $S$-index data and make a smoothed time series.
 We then find the times at which the rate of change in this yearly-binned activity changes polarity, e.g., from a negative rate (declining phase) to positive (rising phase).
 Using these $n$ minima, we can then divide the data into $(n-1)$ cycles, with one stellar cycle comprising the data between two consecutive minima.
 Computing the cycle periods in this way also enables us to define the cycle start and end times effectively.
 This, in turn, aids in fitting smoothing functions to the data.
 The mean cycle duration, $\langle P_{\rm cyc} \rangle$, is then calculated as the average value of the period of all such usable cycles, while partial and ill-defined cycles are ignored.
 Here, we are not considering the secondary cycles which are also seen in many stars (see \citet{SB02}).

 Following GK19, we also fit the following quasi-Planck function \citep{hathaway1994} to the yearly binned MWO $S$-index data: where, $t$ is the time in years, $t_0$ is the cycle start time, and the parameters $a$, $b$ and $c$ can be thought of as relating to the cycle amplitude, rise time and asymmetry respectively.
-GK19 found this function to have better reduced chi-square fitting than the skewed-Gaussian function they also considered.
+For simplicity we only consider the quasi-Planck fitting in the present study, and not the skewed-Gaussian fitting that GK19 also considered.
 They also give the cycle fit parameters for all the GK19 stars, including those for the partial cycles they did not later consider, which we directly use.
 However, for the seven additional stars, we perform the fitting anew.
 The fit parameters and cycle properties for these are given in the Appendix. \Fig{fig:timeseries} illustrates the time series data for these additional stars and two representative GK19 stars.
 Partial cycles and the quasi-Planck fittings are also shown.

 Now, the range of rotation period for the GK19 stars is limited to above $P_{\rm rot}>10$ days.
 The seven new stars additionally considered here, do have shorter periods of rotation, but are limited to just a small number.
 Thus, to include more number of rapidly rotating stars, that have rotation period less than 10 days, we look up the set of 104 MWO stars studied by \cite{Baliu95} (B95).
 From this set, we select those stars that have rotation periods and Rossby numbers available in Table 5.3 of \cite{Egeland:2017:thesis}, which lists properties of many MWO stars together with their variability classes.
 This gives us 53 other B95 stars (apart from the GK25 set) to consider.
 The properties for these stars are also detailed in the Appendix.
 These stars are characterized by a range of variability behaviour, from flat non-cyclic to excellent cyclic stellar activity.
 However, proper cyclic behaviour is not easily discernible for all stars that were not already studied by GK19.
 Thus, we do not perform the quasi-Planck fit for any of these stars and only consider their raw data for the analysis.
 Further, the GK25 stars form a subset of B95 set of stars, but have longer data available (till 2003) compared to the rest of the stars (which only have data till 1995).